 Potential customers using the tool, which can be found on Outokumpu’s website, start by entering their tank’s dimensions as well as the temperature and density of the material being stored.
 They are also asked to feed in the plate width and joint factor they wish to use.
 If carbon steel is part of the comparison, there is also a corrosion allowance field to account for extra millimeters that the stored material is expected to eat up during the tank’s lifetime.
 For the head-to-head comparison, users can pick one of four grades of duplex steel or four grades of austenitic steel, setting them either against each other or against a choice of four carbon steel grades.

 The output they get is a simplified graphic showing the required thickness of each and every lap, or plate-width, of the tank, from top to bottom.
 “So it might tell you that the upper four laps are going to be 6 millimeters with duplex, and as we go down the next five are going to be 7 millimeters, and the one at the bottom should be 8 millimeters.
-Then it specifies how much material you would use for the two different steel grades you are comparing,” Stark explains.
-“For example, it could show that you would need that 64 metric tons of your chosen duplex grade as against 105 metric tons of carbon steel, which would come to a 40 percent material saving.”
+Then it specifies how much material you would use for the two different steel grades you are comparing,” Claesson explains.
+“For example, it could show that you would need that 64 metric tons of your chosen duplex grade as against 105 metric tons of carbon steel, which would come to a 40% material saving.”

 The final steps

 The only figure the online calculator doesn’t specify is the price.
-Stark notes that world market metal prices fluctuate too rapidly to lock in an accurate answer on that score.
+Claesson notes that world market metal prices fluctuate too rapidly to lock in an accurate answer on that score.
 After completing the calculation, customers using the online tool simply have to click its ‘Contact Us’ button to begin a dialog with an Outokumpu representative, who will provide many more details – including prices – specific to the planned project.

 Outokumpu is one of only a few companies that offer plates as wide as 2 meters (72” in the US).

 “When we go out to customers we have a more advanced tool in Excel form that shows exactly how much you would buy in duplex or carbon.
-You can feed in what the customer is actually buying today and it tells you how much your shell would cost, including the cost of coating of the carbon steel and welding,” Stark says.
+You can feed in what the customer is actually buying today and it tells you how much your shell would cost, including the cost of coating of the carbon steel and welding,” Claesson says.
 That last factor, welding, represents a significant part of the cost.
 Here it is important to note that Outokumpu is one of only a few companies that offer plates as wide as 2 meters (72'' in the US).
 Compared with the commonly used 1.5-meter plate-widths customers are familiar with, the savings can be considerable.
 “The cost of welding consists of material plus time, and welds are always critical.
-If you have to do any non-destructive testing, you want to minimize the welds,” notes Stark.
+If you have to do any non-destructive testing, you want to minimize the welds,” notes Claesson.
 Now armed with accurate and complete data about their steel grade options, customers can next begin planning their storage tank projects, making informed choices to achieve optimal results.